 “Will your parents be cosigning the lease?”
 Age and family status are implicated here.
 A landlord can’t assume that just because a person is younger, they won’t be able to pay the rent.

 “Would you like a list of local churches?”
 This points to discrimination based on religion.
 Don’t assume because of the way someone is dressed, for example, that they are a member of any particular religious group.
-As a landlord, you can’t ask questions about this anyway.
+Questions about a tenant’s religion are questions landlords cannot ask.

 Screening tenants appropriately without straying into prohibited areas takes practice and expertise.
 Property investors in Georgia can rely on Excalibur’s Atlanta property management experience to conduct tenant screening legally and appropriately.